 Mazda - Mazda 626

-The Mazda 626 (which was called the Mazda Capella in Japan) was built from 1970 onward, initially with 1.5 and 1.6 litre engines, which were later increased to 1800cc.
-The rotary engine when fitted in the Capella was given the name Mazda RX2 when it was for export, while the second generation of cars built from 1978 were marketed abroad as the Mazda 626.
+The Mazda 626 (which was called the Mazda Capella in Japan) was built from 1970 onward, initially with 1.5 and 1.6 litre engines, that were later increased to 1800cc.
+When the rotary engine got fitted into the Capella, the Capella was given the name Mazda RX2 when it was for export, while the second generation of cars built from 1978 were marketed abroad as the Mazda 626.
 For 1982 the third generation front wheel drive cars were made, while from 1987 the fourth generation Mazda 626 was available with 1.6, 1.8 and 2 litre engines.